thomaspernet/research-phd/README.md

 # Economic Openness, Industrial Policies and Quality Upgrading: Evidence from China

-- ## What is it about?
+## What is it about?

   - Achieving economic development requires a change in the industrial structure.
-Countries must begin to reallocate resources to products with more significant potential and intrinsic features that do not restrict the capacity to innovate
+    - Countries must begin to reallocate resources to products with more **significant potential** and intrinsic features that do not restrict the capacity to innovate
     - Need of diversification
   - The government must guide the transformation by opting for industrial policies that promote continuous product upgrading
-  - The determinants of structural transformation and Quality upgrading through an original inudstrial policy: The Chinese VAT rebate system
+  - The determinants of structural transformation and quality upgrading through an original inudstrial policy: The Chinese VAT rebate system
-    - Is VAT rebate a strong candidate to explain quality upgrading?

-- ## Literature Reviews : Quality
+## What do we know about Export and Quality

-  - ### Quality and firm performance
+### Quality and firm performance

     - Firms exporting high-quality (price) products have high revenue, access a large number of destination markets and pay high wages

-  - ### Quality and Tariff
+### Quality and Tariff

     - Following a trade liberalization, firm purchase higher quality input to enter more profitable market
     - Improve quality to escape competition

-- ## Literature review : Industrial policy
+## What do we know about Industrial policy

   - Good policy foster export: VAT rebate is a tool to keep export value high